wanderindev/crypto-bot/README.md

 interval available at your exchange.

 #### Telegram
-You can control your bot remotely using *Telegram*.
+You can control your bots remotely using *Telegram*.
 This is extremely convenient.
 To enable it, you must add a Telegram token and chat id to lines 130 and 131.
 Clear instructions on how to set this up are available in the [documentation](https://www.freqtrade.io/en/stable/telegram-usage/).